Nursing Scholarships for Students Living with Disabilities

 Faith Hope and Love Jesus, Inc. College Scholarship

-Who Can Apply: This organization awards an annual undergraduate scholarship to students who provide documentation of blood disorders or cancer diagnoses.
+Who Can Apply: This organization awards an annual undergraduate scholarship to two students who provide documentation of blood disorders or cancer diagnoses.
 Each candidate must provide a copy of their college acceptance letter or transcript and submit an essay on any topic of their choice.

 Amount: $500